PoliticalGraveyard.com

 Fitzpatrick, Richard G. (b.
 1947) — of Calhoun County, Mich.
 Born in 1947.
 Democrat.
 Member of Michigan state house of representatives, 1979-86 (48th District 1979-82, 49th District 1983-86); candidate for Michigan state senate 20th District, 1986.
 Still living as of 1986.

 Fitzpatrick, Richard G. — of Battle Creek, Calhoun County, Mich.
-Independent candidate for Presidential Elector for Michigan, 1992.
+Candidate for Presidential Elector for Michigan.
 Still living as of 1992.

 FitzPatrick, Robert E. — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for Michigan state senate 8th District, 1966; candidate in primary for U.S. Representative from Michigan 17th District, 1974.
+Candidate for Michigan state senate 8th District, 1966; candidate for U.S. Representative from Michigan 17th District, 1974.
 Still living as of 1974.

 Fitzpatrick, Samuel — of Sedan, Chautauqua County, Kan.
 Republican.
 Alternate delegate to Republican National Convention from Kansas, 1896.
 Burial location unknown.